- South Africa

 "Wow, what an experience.
-The guys at Matang, and our Guide Alvin made this an unforgettable experience.
-We spent the first 2 days at Matang Wildlife Park, working there as "Volunteers" and we got to see behind the scenes of the conservation project being undertaken there.
+The guys at Matang Wildlife Centre, and our Guide Alvin made this an unforgettable experience.
+We spent the first 2 days at Matang Wildlife Centre, working there as "Volunteers" and we got to see behind the scenes of the conservation project being undertaken there.
 It was a real eye opener.
 We got to see everything, and even got to help out in the quarantine area with some very cheeky macaques!!!
 After Matang we visited the Bako National Park and then spent 5 nights in the real jungle with a local tribe.
 This was amazing.
-We even were lucky enough to come across a wild male Orang eating his breakfast!!!
+We even were lucky enough to come across a wild male orangutan eating his breakfast!!!
 A truly rare and amazing sight.
 I would recommend anyone to do this tour.
 It is a real life changing experience.
 Great work Leo and Tash, keep it up."

 Marc Haldron, May 2013

 "Seeing the Orangutans was undoubtedly the highlight of the trip!
 But, also travelling by longboat into the heart of the jungle was also an amazing experience!"

 "I really enjoyed spending time with the Iban community when staying in the jungle.
 I also enjoyed visiting Matang Wildlife Centre and learning about the orangutans from Leo.
 I got to feed big George a piece of pumpkin!"